Amortizing Perpetual Options: Discussion and Applications

 Thus far, we have considered the construction and valuation of AmPOs.
 Within this section, we will briefly consider use cases for these novel perpetual options.
 In doing so, we will consider applications both within traditional financial markets and decentralized, i.e., blockchain-based, markets.
+In line with the discussion in Section~\ref{sec:discussion-amort} above, we restrict our discussion herein to the constant amortization rate setting of Section~\ref{sec:bs-const}.

-\subsection{Traditional Finance}
+\subsubsection{Traditional Finance}

 Consider that installment options have been traded in over-the-counter markets already~\cite{kimura2009american}.
 However, as noted in Section~\ref{sec:ampo}, such options are non-fungible because of the specific requirements of installment payments and lapsing logic.
 In contrast, AmPOs provide an option type that can be transacted on a central limit order book.
 This exchange-based tradability permits more robust price-discovery and the possibility of more frequent transactions (due to, e.g., the ability to close long and short positions easily with market operations).